THE DEVOTED

 Devoted + Free Spirit

 Want to give freely but resent any perceived obligation.
-Your generosity must feel spontaneous, not demanded.
+Generosity must feel spontaneous rather than demanded.

 This week, practise receiving without reciprocating:

 Notice what happens in your body.
-Receiving might create discomfort, guilt, feeling undeserving.
+Receiving often creates discomfort, guilt, feeling undeserving.
 That is the pattern.
 Breathe through it.

 Monthly, identify one request you will decline.
 Not because you cannot afford it, but because saying yes would deplete you.